emotionrobots/C19X-Android/README.md

 Source code for iOS, Android and Java server are all available for inspection and reuse under MIT License.

-This app does not use the Apple - Google Contact Tracing API.
+This app does not use the Apple - Google Contact Tracing API that is compatible with 65.83% (UK) and 76.98% (GLOBAL) smartphones (June 2020).

 ## Features

 - Bluetooth beacon
-  - Works across iOS (13+) and Android (24+) without software update to latest version.
+  - Works across iOS (10+) and Android (24+) without software update to latest version.
   - Works well under iOS and Android background mode.
   - Low energy usage and minimal bluetooth data exchange.
 - Security